 Based on these “grace passages”1,2,3,4,5,6,7,8, we are definitely saved by God’s grace.
 Specifically, the gift of His Son, Jesus Christ.
 God “graced” mankind with the manifestation of deity in the flesh1,2,8.
 God has given the “right”2 or the “gift”3 of salvation…but notice too that none of these “grace passages”1,2,3,4,5,6,7,8 teach that we are saved by grace alone.
-Just examine these highlighted scripture-blocks from below:
+Just examine these numbered points that correspond to the scripture-blocks below:

 - 1 God’s grace is a sign that can invoke a negative response.
 It can be “opposed” or rejected but it will also reveal the secrets of the heart (implying that revelation may not be satisfactory to God).

 - 2 God’s grace is only received by those that believe and are born again.